hobson/hobson.github.io/_posts/2016-01-07-Getting-Started-with-your-pibot-TidlyBot.md

 If you try to run vanilla Raspbian on the Tiddly bot, you won't be able to `import RPIO` in python without raising the exception "SystemError: This module can only be run on a Raspberry Pi!"

-flavor of Raspbian (Linux OS)
-**IMPORTANT:** Manually verify that this command finds your rPi SDCard path with this command, otherwise you may overrite the wrong drive with the Raspbian OS and render that drive unusuable!
+**IMPORTANT:** Manually verify that this command finds your rPi SDCard path with this command, otherwise you may overwrite the wrong drive with the Raspbian OS and render that drive unusuable!

 {% highlight bash %}
 DEV_SDCARD=$(mount | grep -F vfat | grep -E -o '^/dev/[a-zA-Z0-9/]+')